These are the projects currently taking place at eSpace and within the student associations for Autumn 2024.

 • telesto remote observation telescope

-Characterize the rolling shutter effect of the new TELESTO CMOS detector
+Correct the rolling shutter effect of the new TELESTO CMOS detector

-• Developing novel orbit fitting routines
+• Develop a novel orbit fitting routine

 • rocket team members carrying a rocket